SuleimanFarah/sunpy/GSOC-2016-hemant27.md

 target.
 Some  Possible options would be:

-1. Adding histogram, customization using Matplotlib basic tutorial to this (Plotting in SunPy). – 1 week
+1. Adding histogram, customization using Matplotlib basic tutorial to [Plotting in SunPy](http://docs.sunpy.org/en/stable/guide/plotting.html). – 1 week(23 May - 30 May)

-2. Since ROI module is still under development I will make it more developed so that it contains more information about a particular time range.
-1-2 weeks
+2. Since [ROI](http://docs.sunpy.org/en/stable/guide/roi.html) module is still under development I will make it more developed so that it contains more information about a particular time range.
+1-2 weeks (30 May- 10 June)

-3. Customizing SunPy contains docs related to only specifying location of files being used. – 1 week
+3. [Customizing SunPy](http://docs.sunpy.org/en/stable/guide/customization.html) contains docs related to only specifying location of files being used.
+Probably I plan to add more ways to customize it.
+Though presently I have no such idea in mind. – 1 week (10 June - 15 June)

-4. SunPy lightcurve under API reference is probably too short.
+4. [SunPy lightcurve](http://docs.sunpy.org/en/stable/code_ref/lightcurve.html) under API reference is probably too short.
-Adding more options to lightcurves such as merging two graphs or customizing these curves . – 1 week
+Adding more options to lightcurves such as merging two graphs or customizing these curves . – 1 week (15 June - 20 June)